Download: Time Is Money - Literally!

 Perhaps, the most valuable resource for anyone or anything is time.
 With time, we age.
 With time, material things lose their characteristics and deteriorate.
 No one and nothing can escape the ravages of time.

-Since time is the most valuable resource, therefore the imperative for everyone, is to do everything in the shortest time possible, in order to save time.
+Since time is the most valuable resource, the imperative for everyone is to do everything in the shortest time possible, in order to save time.
 Of course, the phrase “saving time”, is just a figure of speech.
-No one can literary “save time”, because time flows continuously and respects no one.
+No one can actually “save time”, because time flows continuously and respects no one.